OpenTranslationBible/open-bible/en-GB/43.John/md/john-01.md

 ## John 1:30

-This is the one I meant when I said, ‘A man who comes after me has surpassed me because he was before me.’
+This is the one I referred to when I said, ‘After me comes a man who surpasses me, because he existed before me.’

 ## John 1:31